During the past eight years I have co-supervised a number of M.Sc. studests, mainly from the

 Pacifier

-👶Pacifier💤 is a tool for converting the melody of any song into a lullaby to put your baby to sleep.
+👶Pacifier💤 is a tool for converting the melody of any song into a lullaby to put your baby to

 Source code